How To Crochet Headphone Covers

 Abbreviations

-Mr = Magic Ring (see my video tutorial for a recap)
+mr = Magic Ring (see my video tutorial for a recap)

-Sc = Single Crochet (U.K. Double Crochet)
+sc = Single Crochet (U.K. Double Crochet - recap how to single crochet)

-Blo = Back Loop Only
+BLO = Back Loop Only

 ** = Repeat instructions between the asterisks as many times as it states after the x or until the end of the round.